Photonsters/anycubic-photon-docs/FAQ.md

 ### I'm considering buying an original Photon, I see there are Blue, Yellow, Orange and Red windows versions, what's the difference?
-All newer original Photons prior to September 2019 (with steel bodies) come with Yellow windows.
+All newer original Photons prior to October 2019 (with steel bodies) come with Yellow windows.
 Older machines (prior to August, 2018) had Blue windows.
 Blue [doesn't block UV well](https://www.facebook.com/groups/AnycubicPhoton/permalink/1287895011355138/) and they were changed to yellow later, with newer firmware, slight revisions to uncap the top end of the Z lead screw and include a better PSU.

-Until end September 2019, these were the only two original Photon versions ever sold.
+Until early October 2019, these were the only two original Photon versions ever sold.
 Machines with Orange or Red windows are basically user mods.

-**As of October 2019, the original Photon (Classic) with steel bodies have been discreetly discontinued.
+**As of mid October 2019, the original Photon (Classic) with steel bodies have been discreetly discontinued.
 The ones now being sold look like the originals but are in fact a Photon-S variant in the original Photon's body.
-These look-alike "original" Photons are incompatible with the true original Photons; the mainboard, firmware and file formats are incompatible.**
+These look-alike "original" Photons (Faux Photons or Fauxtons) are incompatible with the true original Photons; the mainboard, firmware and file formats are incompatible.**

 ### Can I print my original Photon (Classic) files on the new Photon or the Photon-S, or vice versa?